Money, Value & the Sacred

 On freedom in relation to money: knowing what you trade, the discipline of enough, and the counter-spell of the gift

 Here is the road, and the first thing to say is what it is not.
 This chapter offers no advice on how to acquire money, no scheme, no strategy, no investment, because the whole argument of this book is that “how do I get more money” is, past the point of real need, the wrong question, the question Mammon wants you asking, the one that keeps you feeding the egregore with your one life.
 The reclamation money asks for is not more of it.
 It is freedom in relation to it, sovereignty over what you trade your finite days to acquire and how you let the number rule or serve you.
 You will still need money; this is not a counsel of poverty, which is its own bondage.
-It is a counsel of the conscious relationship, and it has three disciplines.
+It is a counsel of the conscious relationship.

-First: know what you are trading
+Know what you are trading

-The reclamation begins with the Concordance’s hardest truth made personal: money is crystallized life, the hours of your finite existence converted into a number, and so the real price of anything is not its cost but the lifetime it took to earn.
+The reclamation begins with the hardest truth made personal: money is crystallized life, the hours of your finite existence converted into a number, and so the real price of anything is not its cost but the lifetime it took to earn.
 Begin to translate, deliberately, money back into the life it cost.
 This thing I am about to buy, how many hours of my one existence did it take to earn the money for it, and is it worth that many hours of my life, not that many dollars, that many hours.
 This single re-translation, money back into life, is the most clarifying practice in the book, because it dissolves the spell by which money pretends to be free-floating and reveals it as what it is, your days, spent.
 Much of what people buy, seen this way, is revealed as a poor trade, hours of irreplaceable life exchanged for things that did not return the life they cost.
 And much of what people chase, the bigger number, is revealed as a trade of the only finite resource, time, for the one resource that is merely a claim on things, money, by people who have forgotten that no amount of the claim can buy back the time.
 Know what you are trading.
 It is not dollars.
 It is your life.

-Third: the counter-spell of the gift
+The counter-spell of the gift

 The shadow chapter showed that money is the cold closed price that displaced the warm open gift, the settlement that releases people from each other where the gift bound them together.
 The counter-spell, then, is to deliberately keep the gift alive within the economy of price, to give, sometimes, without exact reckoning, to do things for love and not for the number, to maintain the open obligations and the unpriced exchanges that money’s logic dissolves, to refuse, in chosen places, to convert every relationship into a transaction.
 Generosity is not only a virtue here; it is a practice of freedom, the concrete refusal to let money’s flattening measure govern everything, the deliberate keeping-open of the warm web of binding that the price closes.
 And it is, not incidentally, the recovery of the jubilee in personal form, the willingness to forgive, to release, to give without settling, to treat money as a thing that can be spent on people rather than a thing that prices them.
 The one who can give freely is the one money does not own, because the grip of the egregore is the grip of grasping, and the open hand cannot be gripped.